-This Report focuses on the Greek presence of Autohellas Group, which has been listed on the Athens Stock Exchange (ATHEX) since 1999.
+€49.5 mil.
 Investment in "green" fleet

+22% of new vehicles added to our fleet were "green"

-decrease in electricity consumption, compared to that of 2020 tons of waste recycled employees in Greece of upper management personnel are female social actions and collaborations social product of Autohellas revenue total investments payments to capital providers of Board of Directors members are female
+Environment 4% decrease in electricity consumption, compared to that of 2020

+318.5 tons of waste recycled

+1,109 employees in Greece

-Covid-19 tests in our premises
+7,600 Covid-19 tests in our premises

+Deeple 36% of upper management personnel are female

+People and society 10 social actions and collaborations

+€568 mil. social product of Autohellas

+€ 642 mil. revenue

+c220 mil

+and development

+total investments

+payments to capital providers

+of Board of Directors members are female